+1-855-235-6014 Change market Find a dealer Login

 Let’s start with the most important benefit — safety.
 If the goal is to outfit the machine with a high-reach boom, there are several nuances between a factory-fitted machine and an aftermarket machine that can greatly impact safety.

-A factory-fitted demolition machine has much larger boom cylinders, heavier frames and extra counterweight.
+A factory-fitted demolition excavator has much larger boom cylinders, heavier frames and extra counterweight.
 They also have hydraulically extendable tracks, which give operators a 360-degree working range.
 Here are cost estimates to add those features to a standard excavator:

 • Boom cylinders: $5,000 each